0xNullll/CryptoForge/README.md

    - Supports streaming, piping, and user-facing APIs
    - Enforces security policies (e.g., minimum key lengths)
    - Handles memory management and zeroization

 ---

+## Security Disclaimer

+This library is intended for educational, experimental, and embedded use.
+It has not undergone formal verification or professional security audits.
+Do not use for protecting high‑value secrets without independent review.

+---